zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 END
 ```

-## CASE Statements
+### Case Statements

-The case statement is an alternative to the nested "IF . . .
-THEN . . .
-ELSE".
+The case statement is an alternative to the nested `IF`...`THEN`...`ELSE`.
 The same logic is employed, but case statements are more readable.
 The statement takes the form:

 ```
 BEGIN CASE
     CASE first condition
         Statements
     CASE second condition
         Statements
     CASE 1
-      Statements to be executed if all else fails
+        Statements to be executed if all else fails END CASE
-END CASE
 ```

-## LOCATE
+### LOCATE

-The LOCATE statement is used to find which multivalue contains the information being sought.
+The `LOCATE` statement is used to find which multivalue contains the information being sought.

-- INS, DEL and dynamic array references maintain and retrieve information from the array.
+- `INS`, `DEL` and dynamic array references maintain and retrieve information from the array.

 An example of the use of locate is as: